jeelfaldu7/jeelfaldu7/README.md

 # 👋 Hi there, I’m Jeel Faldu
-👩‍🔬 I’m a biology graduate (B.S., 2023) pivoting into data science.
+### 👩‍🔬 I’m a biology graduate (B.S., 2023) pivoting into data science.
-🎓 Currently completing my final capstone project in a data science bootcamp.
+### 🎓 Currently completing my final capstone project in a data science bootcamp.
-🏫 By day, I support student learning at Think Together (after-school program).
-🌱 I’m a lifelong learner, passionate about turning messy data into clear insights.
+### 🌱 I’m a lifelong learner, passionate about turning messy data into clear insights.

 ---